-Although US Pharmacopeial (USP) Convention’s General Chapter <800> Hazardous Drugs – Handling in Healthcare Settings is not expected to officially go into effect until December of 2019, it is important to take steps now to start to understand and comply with this new revised standard.[i]
+Although US Pharmacopeial (USP) Convention’s General Chapter <800> Hazardous Drugs – Handling in Healthcare Settings is not expected to officially go into effect on December 1, 2019, it is important to take steps now to start to understand and comply with this new revised standard.[i]
 Most notably, USP <800> describes practice and quality standards for handling hazardous drugs to promote patient safety, healthcare worker safety and environmental protection.

 This new revision to the USP <800> standard was originally intended to go into effect and be enforceable starting on July 1, 2018.
-However, to better coordinate with the scheduled December 1, 2019 publication of the General Chapter <797> Pharmaceutical Compounding – Sterile Preparations revision, the publication and enforcement of USP <800> has been delayed to this same December 2019 date.
+However, to better coordinate with the publication of the General Chapter <797> Pharmaceutical Compounding – Sterile Preparations revision, the publication and enforcement of USP <800>.
 The reasoning is to provide a unified approach to compounding practices that promotes safety for both patients and employees.
 That being said, “sections of the revised <797> may have longer implementation dates that will allow time for adoption of the standard…USP strongly encourages early adoption and implementation of USP General Chapter <800> to protect the public health in all healthcare settings.”[ii]

 The guidance within USP <800> addresses many topics, ranging from personnel requirements, policies, facility and engineering controls to safe work practices and proper use of appropriate personal protective equipment (PPE).
 If you need help with selecting the appropriate respiratory PPE download Respiratory Protection Guidance for Hazardous Drug Handling in Healthcare technical bulletin for informative guidance.